agoda-com/Kakao/docs/kakao/com.agoda.kakao/-k-recycler-item/perform.md

 ### Parameters

-<code>function</code> - Tail lambda with receiver which is your view
+`function` - Tail lambda with receiver which is your view

 **Return**
 This object